flipmcf/CasterPak/Readme.md

 ## Testing

+Hopefully, a lot of this will be automated soon, but here is the basic testing path.
+Before a commit to main:

+1. execute `run.sh` at the root of the repository with your testing setup.
+    Make sure videos are served (use VLC "media->open network stream" and hit a master.m3u8 url)

+2. execute `docker-compose build --no-cache` to make sure the containers build.
+3. execute `docker-compose up -d` to run the server

+- make sure videos are served.

 note that there is a hard coded root path for url's called "i" so all testing must be to http://127.0.0.1/i/path/to/the/files This 'feature' may go away in the future.